after nearly every wedding I share, I get a flood of DM’s asking me what gear I use...

 - A long lightstand bag will help you move a little faster with multiple stands!
 Picture a big golf bag :) I’m not too committed to specific stands as long as they’re air stands, so I won’t provide a link for these.

 The Small Stuff:

 Batteries: Of course, everything with photography takes its own special battery.
 It takes time, but I highly recommend only using high quality rechargeables for the sake of the environment.
 I used to fly through a 24-pack EASILY for flashes on a wedding day, which is around 72 batteries a month!
 Yikes!
-Now I use eneloop pros for my off-camera flashes.
+Now I use eneloop pros.
 It took me sometime to make the switch, but it’s so worth it.

 I also ALWAYS bring a memory-card case that is shock proof, waterproof, and easy to keep organized.
 The second a card is switched it goes in the case, which is the FIRST thing I bring inside after a shoot (am i setting myself up to be robbed?!).
 This does not leave my body once the cards are in.
 Stopping by a fast food joint after a wedding?
 It comes with me.
 Getting a nightcap with my second shooter and videographers?
 It’s there.
 Car gets hit and I have to go to the emergency room?
 You know that case is staying with me!
 I’m a fan of this case from Beeway- it hits all the above specs, plus it holds both SD and CF cards.

 Canon 90mm Tilt Shift: This was never a lens on my short list, but it came with a camera I recently purchased and I am so excited to play with it!
 A tilt-shift is a bit of a "trick" lens, letting you alter the perspective and fall-off of an image.
 This is the type of lens I'd use for a few pictures in the right location, but doesn't travel to every session with me.
 SO much fun though!